mmiranda222/.statsuite/content/getting started/semantic-version.md

 ## Referencing Nuget package in other projects

 During development of a new feature in a web service (Transfer service, NSI plugin etc) it is common that changes are required in nuget dependency (Common, DataAccess etc).
-In this case while testing it is recommended to create local package as described [here](#locals) with prerelease versions (containing git commit ID).
+In this case while testing it is recommended to create local package as described above with prerelease versions (containing git commit ID).

 **N.B.** Once the feature is done it's important to follow the order of creating a pull request/merging with a develop branch.
 Order should be starting from the bottom dependency and going Up.
 For every pull-request iteration the steps are: